Paul Biya: Premiership (1975–1982)

+Presidency (1982–present)

-Because Biya is a Christian from the southern region of Cameroon, it was considered surprising that he was chosen by Ahidjo, a Muslim from the north, as his successor.
-His father, who was a catechist, wanted him to join the clergy, but at the age of 16 while in Catholic school, he was expelled.
-After Biya became President, Ahidjo initially remained head of the ruling Cameroon National Union (CNU).
-Biya was brought into the CNU Central Committee and Political Bureau and was elected as the Vice-President of the CNU.
+Because Biya is a Catholic from the southern region of Cameroon, it was considered surprising that he was chosen by Ahidjo, a Muslim from the north, as his successor.
+Biya's father, who was a catechist, wanted him to join the clergy, but at the age of 16 he was expelled from catholic school.

+After Biya became president, Ahidjo initially remained head of the ruling Cameroon National Union (CNU/ UNC).
+Biya was brought into the CNU Central Committee and Political Bureau and was elected as the vice-president of the CNU.
 On 11 December 1982, he was placed in charge of managing party affairs in Ahidjo's absence.

-During the first months after Biya's succession, he continued to show loyalty to Ahidjo, and Ahidjo continued to show support for Biya, but in 1983 a deep rift developed between the two.
-Ahidjo went into exile in France, and from there he publicly accused Biya of abuse of power and paranoia about plots against him.
+During the first months after Biya's succession, he continued to show loyalty to Ahidjo, and Ahidjo continued to show support for Biya, but in 1983, a deep rift developed between the two.
+Ahidjo went into exile in France, and from there, he publicly accused Biya of abuse of power and paranoia about plots against him.
 After Ahidjo resigned as CNU leader, Biya took the helm of the party at an "extraordinary session" of the CNU party held on 14 September 1983.

 In November 1983, Biya announced that the next presidential election would be held on 14 January 1984; it had been previously scheduled for 1985.
 He was the sole candidate in this election and won 99.98% of the vote.
 In February 1984, Ahidjo was put on trial in absentia for alleged involvement in a 1983 coup plot, along with two others; they were sentenced to death, although Biya commuted their sentences to life in prison.
 Biya survived a military coup attempt on 6 April 1984, following his decision on the previous day to disband the Republican Guard and disperse its members across the military.
 Estimates of the death toll ranged from 71 (according to the government) to about 1,000.
-Northern Muslims were the primary participants in this coup attempt, which was seen by many as an attempt to restore that group's supremacy; Biya, however, chose to emphasize national unity and did not focus blame on northern Muslims.
+Northern Muslims were the primary participants in this coup attempt, which was seen by many as an attempt to restore that group's supremacy.
+Biya, however, chose to emphasize national unity and did not focus blame on northern Muslims.
 Ahidjo was widely believed to have orchestrated the coup attempt, and Biya is thought to have learned of the plot in advance and to have disbanded the Republican Guard in response, forcing the coup plotters to act earlier than they had planned, which may have been a crucial factor in the coup's failure.Under his rule, the country adopted a structural adjustment plan submitted to it by the International Monetary Fund (IMF) and World Bank, which involved privatization, opening up to competition, and reducing social spending.
 Civil servants' salaries were reduced by 60%, and the informal sector increased very significantly.